Parameter Estimation with the Ordered $\ell_{2}$ Regularization via an Alternating Direction Method of Multipliers: Related Work

 \subsection{ADMM}

-Researchers have paid a significant amount of attention to ADMM because of its capability of dealing with objective functions independently and simultaneously.
-Second, ADMM has proved to be a genuine fit in the field of large-scale data-distributed optimization.
-However, ADMM is not a new algorithm; it was first introduced by \cite{glowinski1975approximation} and \cite{gabay1976dual} in the mid-1970s, with roots as far back as the mid-1950s.
-In addition, ADMM originated from an augmented method with a Lagrangian multiplier \cite{hestenes1969multiplier}.
-It became more popular when the authors in \cite{boyd2011distributed} published papers about ADMM.
-The classic ADMM algorithm applies to the following “ADMM-ready” form of problems.
+Researchers have paid a~significant amount of attention to ADMM because of its capability of dealing with objective functions independently and simultaneously.
+Second, ADMM has proved to be a~genuine fit in the field of large-scale data-distributed optimization.
+However, ADMM is not a~new algorithm; it was first introduced by References~\citep{glowinski1975approximation,gabay1976dual} in the mid-1970s, with roots as far back as the mid-1950s.
+In~addition, ADMM originated from an~augmented method with a~Lagrangian multiplier~\citep{hestenes1969multiplier}.
+It~became more popular when \cite{boyd2011distributed} published papers about ADMM.
+The~classic ADMM algorithm applies to the following “ADMM-ready” form of problems.
 The wide range of applications have also inspired the study of the convergence properties of ADMM.
-Under mild assumptions, ADMM can converge for all choices of the step size.
-The authors in \cite{ghadimi2015optimal} provided some advice on tuning over-relaxed ADMM in the quadratic problems.
-Some scholars in \cite{deng2016global} have also suggested linear convergence results under the consideration of only a single strongly convex term, given that linear operator’s A and B are full-rank matrices.
-These convergence results bound error as measured by an approximation to the primal–dual gap.
-The authors in \cite{goldstein2014fast} created an accelerated version of ADMM that converges more quickly than traditional ADMM under an assumption that both objective functions are strongly convex.
-The authors in \cite{yan2016self} explained, in detail, the different kinds of convergence properties of ADMM and their prerequisite rules for converging.
-For further studies on ADMM, see \cite{boyd2011distributed}.
+Under mild assumptions, ADMM can converge for all choices of the step size.~\cite{ghadimi2015optimal} provided some advice on tuning over-relaxed ADMM in the quadratic problems. \cite{deng2016global} have also suggested linear convergence results under the consideration of only a~single strongly convex term, given that linear operator’s A and B are full-rank matrices.
+These~convergence results bound error as measured by an~approximation to the primal–dual gap. \cite{goldstein2014fast} created an~accelerated version of ADMM that converges more quickly than traditional ADMM under an~assumption that both objective functions are strongly convex. \cite{yan2016self} explained, in detail, the~different kinds of convergence properties of ADMM and their prerequisite rules for converging.
+For further studies on ADMM, see Reference~\citep{boyd2011distributed}.